Soldiers who served in WW1 and WW2 and Hathern people on the home front

 William Ewart Gladstone Bent of the Leys in the Home Guard

 John Alexander Price ("Pim").
 In the Home Guard before joining the R.A.F.
 A bomber pilot, he was shot down and killed off the island of Rhodes in November 1943

-Herbert Everard Spencer of Golden Square who joined the Leicester Regiment, "The Tigers", in WW1.
-His brother Bob was killed in 1918
+From Fred Spencer's collection.
+Herbert Everard Spencer born in1895 in Sileby was raised in Tanners Lane and joined the Leicester Regiment, "The Tigers", in WW1.
+His cousin Bob was killed in 1918